LeiWangR/leiwangr.github.io/_contact/contact.md

 <font color="red">I am currently out of the office on a business, and I will be returning in early May.</font>

-<font color="red">My working hours and ongoing research projects remain unchanged unless specified otherwise.</font>
+<font color="red">My working hours and ongoing research projects remain unchanged at the moment unless specified otherwise.</font>

 <!-- My attached schedule is automatically live synchronized. -->